Chevron left

 Pre-op procedures aim to assess a patient’s overall health, pinpoint potential risks, and verify physical and emotional readiness for surgery.
 Conditions such as respiratory, vascular, and cardiac diseases, malnutrition, and diabetes mellitus have been linked to an increased risk of surgical complications.
 Since surgery is a stressful event for the body, it's vital to have a proper preoperative risk assessment and preoperative cardiac and pulmonary evaluation to minimize the occurrence of surgical complications.

 The patient’s medical history is the main element of preoperative evaluation.
 It helps identify potential risks and complications such as allergies, prior reactions to anesthesia, and existing health conditions like coronary artery disease.
 The pre-op physical exam is another essential aspect of the evaluation, where physicians assess the patient’s heart, lungs, and overall health.
+Blood tests are often part of the pre-op evaluation to assess the patient's health status.
 This extensive evaluation aids in customizing the pre-op assessment to the patient’s specific needs, promoting the best surgical outcomes.

 The Role of Medical History in Pre-Op Assessment